siqirua/tp/docs/UserGuide.md

   measures: mean, standardDeviation, upperQuartile, lowerQuartile, max, min, skewness.
 * For the calculation of upper and lower quartile, we use Method 4 introduced in [Wikipedia](https://en.wikipedia.org/wiki/Quartile).
+* If there is only valid score matching the criteria, skewness will be displayed as `NaN` because skewness for one data is meaningless.
 * It is allowed to have multiple stats keywords, but only allowed to have 0 or 1 tutorial group keyword and component name keyword.